rileyveronica/Zendesk-HelpCenter-Theme-files/README.md

 **How to add background image with JQuery without changing the Community pages** https://support.zendesk.com/hc/communities/public/posts/203707856-How-to-add-background-image-with-JQuery-without-changing-the-Community-pages

-Additionally,the getDl function is used to hide certain ticket fields for *every* user except for users that belong to a specific organization. this function will also hide the field in the ticket summary page.
+Additionally,the getDL(userOrg) function is used to hide certain ticket fields for *every* user except for users that belong to a specific organization. this function will also hide the field in the ticket summary page.